kcinesser/ia-clients-laravel/readme.md

     php artisan migrate

-OR to reset the database and run all database seeds, run:
+(optional) To reset the database and run all database seeds, run:

     php artisan migrate:fresh --seed